 After you calculate your monthly payment, you should calculate your housing and debt ratios.
 These ratios help you to get an idea of home affordability.
 Lenders rely on these ratios to help in their decisions to approve mortgage loans.

 Your housing ratio is your total monthly payment divided by your monthly gross income.
 Generally, the ratio should not be more than 28%.
 For example, if your monthly payment is $1,650, your monthly gross income should be at least $5,892.

 Your debt ratio is the sum of your mortgage payment and any other credit card or loan payments, divided by monthly gross income.
-Debt ratio will obviously be a higher percentage since most people have other loans or credit card debt.
+The debt ratio will obviously be a higher percentage since most people have other loans or credit card debt.
 Generally, your debt ratio should not be more than 36%.
-In this example, with monthly gross income of $5,892, your total loan payments (including the proposed mortgage loan payment) should not be more than $2,212.
+In this example, with a monthly gross income of $5,892, your total loan payments (including the proposed mortgage loan payment) should not be more than $2,212.

 How much of a home you can afford also depends on the amount of down payment you have saved.
 If you don’t have one saved, consider these alternatives:

 - Federal government mortgage financing programs.
 The U.S. Department of Housing and Urban Development (HUD) and the Department of Veterans Affairs (VA) run loan programs for first-time homeowners and veterans of the armed forces.
 These programs require little or no down payment.

 - Obtain private mortgage insurance.
 Private mortgage insurance, discussed above, allows you to make a down payment of as little as 5% of the home purchase price.

 - Borrow against the value of your investments.
 Some financial institutions offer mortgages that are backed by the value of your investments.
 With these programs, your investment portfolio serves as the collateral for your mortgage.